How to Study the Bible

 What’s the context here?
 Context is really important because it’s best not to take a verse alone.
 Too much incorrect theology has been based on one or two verses and not taking the context into Scripture.
 So look at what’s happening before the passage you’re reading and what’s happening after.
 Is the author speaking to an issue within society at that time?
 If it’s in the Old Testament, what does the New Testament say about that?
 What do other verses about this topic say?
 Take in historical context, what’s happening before and after this passage, and seek out what other verses say on this topic.
 You’ll learn a ton doing this!

 Ask questions that test the verse or passage?
-These are some of the most basic questions but they are very helpful: who, what, when, where, why, and how?
+These are some of the most basic questions, but they are very helpful: who, what, when, where, why, and how?
 You might even write out each question and answer them with the text you’re reading.
-Again, this will allow you to dig a little deeper into the meaning of the passage.
+Again, this will allow you to dig a little deeper into the passage's meaning.

 Write down what you don’t understand.
-At times there may be verses or passages that don’t make sense or seem confusing.
+Sometimes, there may be verses or passages that don’t make sense or seem confusing.
 Write down what you don’t understand.
 Then, go seek out answers to your questions.
-This is where referencing other similar verses can help or reading commentaries.
+This is where referencing other similar verses or reading commentaries can help.
 Commentaries are incredibly helpful in helping you see something in Scripture.
-My rule of thumb, though: read the passage first and gather as much as you can, then turn to a commentary to help you dig deeper.
+My rule of thumb, though, is to read the passage first and gather as much as you can, then turn to a commentary to help you dig deeper.

 Take the words and write them out in your own language.
-This can be a fun way to look at the verse and break it down.
-I certainly wouldn’t recommend sharing that with others as it may confuse some but certainly for your own process, break out the passage in a way that resonates with you.
+This can be a fun way to analyze the verse and break it down.
+I certainly wouldn’t recommend sharing that with others as it may confuse some, but certainly, for your own process, break out the passage in a way that resonates with you.

 How does this passage apply to my life?
 And what is my takeaway?
 As you finish up the study time, these are the two most important questions to ask yourself.
 How does this verse or idea apply to my life?
 What is it that God wants you to learn?
 How does He want to work in your life?
 This is where James 1:22-25 applies: “But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.”
 You’d be doing a huge disservice to read the Word but not apply it to your life.